 All projects have stakeholders.

 Like any area of life, no projects exist inside of a bubble.
-Although some come close, every project must have a project sponsor (as a minimum) who created the project and expects some sort of deliverables.
+Although some come close, every project must have a project sponsor (as a minimum) who created the project and expects some sort of deliverable.
 But most projects have so many stakeholders that they must maintain a list in order to manage them all properly.

 In project management, stakeholders are anyone who is affected by the project.
 Stakeholders are the lifeblood of the project because they define whether the project was a success or failure.